 How to Prevent General Liability Claims in Kentucky

-No business owner wants to handle liability claims, but Kentucky entrepreneurs can avoid most of these issues with smart preparation and proactive planning.
+Despite having comprehensive business insurance, no business owner wants to handle liability claims.
+Kentucky entrepreneurs can avoid most of these issues with smart preparation and proactive planning.

 Kentucky's unpredictable weather creates ongoing risks for businesses through ice, flooding, and storm damage that can lead to slip-and-fall incidents.
 Conduct regular property inspections focusing on walkways, parking areas, and building entrances, especially after severe weather events.
 Address uneven surfaces, poor lighting, and drainage issues immediately to prevent accidents and reduce liability exposure.